lordpansar/lordpansar.github.io/_posts/2021-10-20-remove-diag-setting.markdown

 xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx         OK
 {% endhighlight %}

-If all went well, the diagnostic setting shold now also be gone in the Azure portal.
+The diagnostic setting should now also be gone in the Azure portal.

 [Click here to read official Microsoft docs on the Set-AzContext command][setcontext-link]